MolagDagon/Dayz/README.md

 # Dayz
 Folders and files for local servers with Expansion bundle mod.

-My goal is to have folders and files with info and examples so a user can just copy and paste the template.
+My goal is to have folders and files with info and examples so a user can just copy and paste the templates.

 This would include empty templates to fill in and templates already filled in that u can just copy and paste in the matching folder or file.